University of Southern California

 - Ph.D. in History and Sociology of Science, University of Pennsylvania.
 2015.

 M.A. in History and Sociology of Science, University of Pennsylvania.
 2010.

 - • Thesis: “Race Relations: Montagu, Dobzhansky, Coon, and the Disputed Concept of Race.”

-- Bachelor of Arts with highest honors in history, Oberlin College.
+- B.A. in History with highest honors, Oberlin College.
 2007.

 - • Awarded the 2013 John C. Burnham Early Career Award by the Forum for History of Human Science.

 2014 Video Synthesizers: From Analog Computing to Digital Art, IEEE Annals of the History of Computing 36, no. 4: 74–86.

 Forthcoming The Emergence of Video Processing Tools: Television Becoming Unglued, edited by Kathy High, Sherry Miller Hocking, and Mona Jimenez, Technology and Culture 56, no. 4.
 2011 History of Science Society 2010 Annual Meeting (with Andrew Hogan), Genetics & Medicine Historical Network Newsletter no. 15: 4.

 2014 The Revolution Will Be Videotaped: Making a Technology of Consciousness in the Long 1960s (video), Technology’s Stories.

 |2013||John C. Burnham Early Career Award ($500), Forum for History of Human Science.|